daelvn/alfons/README.md

 ## Usage

 Run `alfons` in a directory with an `Alfons.lua` or `Alfons.moon` file.
 Using MoonScript (obviously) requires installing MoonScript via LuaRocks.

+To see the documentation,, check out the `docs/` folder of this repo.

 ## Installing